csesoc/2023-projects-technical-questions/q1-frontend/README.md

 Once you have completed this, take a screenshot of your table and put it in `images/submission.png` (other image formats are also allowed).

-## Part 2
+## EXTENSION: Part 2

 > Skills: JavaScript, React

-EXTENSION: modify the table to to add a way of adding a new alert, with no updates.
+modify the page to to add a way of adding a new alert, with no updates.
+This means that you will add a new "Alert", with no statuses or updates to it.
+This will be done by completing the "Add new alert" form on the screen.
-A stub component has been made called "AlertModal" which will render a modal when clicked, but does nothing with it.
-You should modify AlertModal to add a new update when filled.
+A stub component has been made called "AlertModal" which renders a form and a button, but this button does nothing when clicked.
+You should modify AlertModal to add a new Alert when filled.

+**There are tests** in `components/Table/Table.test.tsx`, make sure they pass to successfully complete part 2.

 # Getting set up